samsam324/candela-information/README.md

 ### Research workspace

-Dig into SEC filings, insider trading activity, congressional trades, and macroeconomic indicators—all surfaced alongside your charts in a unified workspace.
+Explore SEC filings, insider trading activity, congressional trades, and macroeconomic indicators, all surfaced alongside charts in a unified workspace.

 ![Research workspace](Screenshot%202026-03-06%20163510.png)

 ### Advanced modeling pipeline

-Based on the results, you can refine your strategy.
-Try different parameters, add conditions, or explore entirely new approaches—including advanced methods like walk-forward validation with Hidden Markov Models and XGBoost ensembles.
+Based on the results, you can refine your strategy by testing different parameters, adding new conditions, or exploring more advanced methods such as walk-forward validation with Hidden Markov Models and XGBoost ensembles.

 > *"Run a walkforward test that uses Engle-Granger and other statistical methods to choose pairs in-sample, then train a Hidden Markov Model with 4 states and 4 XGBoost models and use them in a Mixture of Experts to run a statistical arbitrage strategy."*